rocfd/brewpitopes/README.md

 ```
 You should see the folders: brewpitopes, example, Projects

-3.1 To execute the scripts go to:
+3.1 To execute the scripts of the pipeline go to:
 ```
 cd brewpitopes
 ```